-Export Database will export all of your records, and Export Favorites will limit the list of records exported to those in the Favorites list.
-In the dialog that appears you can select your export format:
+Export Database will export all of your records, Export Favorites will limit the list of records exported to those in the Favorites list, and Export Selected Entries does exactly what it sounds like.
+In the dialog that appears you can select your text export format:

 |Entry||The name of the record.|